JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

 - **Custom Feedback Fields**: `Yes` - Uses feedback_signal_source and feedback_signal for DUT current measurement

 ### Plot Requirements
-- **Needs Plot**: `Yes`
+- **Needs Plot**: `Yes` - Two plots required (one for each sweep)
-- **Plot Type**: `Scatter plot (X-Y plot)`
+- **Plot Type**: `Scatter plot (X-Y plot)` - Two separate scatter plots
 - **X-Axis**: `Oscilloscope Measurement (A)` - Reference measurement from oscilloscope
 - **Y-Axis**: `DUT Measurement (A)` - DUT measurement from CAN feedback signal
 - **Update Frequency**: `After each setpoint completes (after calculating averages from CAN and oscilloscope)`
 - **Plot Features**:
+  - **First Sweep Plot**:
-  - Real-time scatter plot updates during test execution
+    - Real-time scatter plot updates during first sweep execution
-  - Each point represents one current setpoint
+    - Each point represents one current setpoint from first sweep
+    - Plot title/label should indicate: "First Sweep (Trim Value: {initial_trim_value}%)"
     - Ideal calibration line (Y = X) can be displayed for reference
+    - Plot shows data points and ideal line; no regression line is calculated

+  - **Second Sweep Plot**:
+    - **Plot must be cleared before second sweep starts** (clear plot window after first sweep completes)
+    - Real-time scatter plot updates during second sweep execution
+    - Each point represents one current setpoint from second sweep
+    - Plot title/label should indicate: "Second Sweep (Trim Value: {calculated_trim_value}%)"
+    - Ideal calibration line (Y = X) can be displayed for reference
-  - Note: Plot shows data points and ideal line; no regression line is calculated
+    - Plot shows data points and ideal line; no regression line is calculated

+  - **Display Requirements**:
+    - Both plots must be displayed in the Test Detail window during and after test execution
+    - Both plots must be included in the test report
+    - Each plot must be clearly labeled with the trim value used for that sweep

 ## Validation Rules